SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 #### Primitive Instructions and Calling Convention by Example

-Primitive instructions are stack-based instructions with a catch: they can fail.
+Primitive instructions are stack-based instructions with a catch: they can fail contrary to bytecode which cannot.

 When called, primitive instructions expect all its arguments on the stack, plus the interpreter variable `numberOfArguments` set to the actual number of arguments of the message send.
 Thus, primitive instructions have two return values: a failure/success code, and an optional return value if success.